-Of course, the right-hand side of equation (3) is just the expression we would have gotten by applying LP to the proposition $I_1^{\wedge}I_2^{\wedge}...^{\wedge}I_n$ with respect to the initial joint distribution-in a straightforward reading, it is just the total support for H_1 over H_2 provided by the conjunction of all available evidence.
+Of course, the right-hand side of equation (3) is just the expression we would have gotten by applying LL to the proposition $I_1^{I_2} \dots I_n$ with respect to the initial joint distribution-in a straightforward reading, it is just the total support for H_1 over H_2 provided by the conjunction of all available evidence.

-The form of Equation (3) suggests that it might have been derived more directly by appealing to LP without worrying about how to determine the contextual support provided by each piece of information or introducing a way to combine these (thus justifying my claim that we need not modify LP).
-All we had to do was note that, if we let $E = I_1^{\Lambda}I_2^{\Lambda} \dots^{\Lambda}I_n$, then LP immediately yields (3).
+The form of Equation (3) suggests that it might have been derived more directly by appealing to LL without worrying about how to determine the contextual support provided by each piece of information or introducing a way to combine these (thus justifying my claim that we need not modify LL).
+All we had to do was note that, if we let $E = I_1 \wedge I_2 \wedge ... \wedge I_n$, then LL immediately yields (3).
 From (3) we could then deduce (2) just from the rules of the probability calculus.
 Once we identified the factors of the right-hand side of Equation (2) with individual likelihood ratios, we could have used this fact to justify a rule for combining likelihoods.
-In fact, this is what A. F. Edwards does, at least in the special case of independent evidence, in his development of the likelihood framework.
-Viewed from this perspective, equation (3) is implicit in LP.
-Whichever approach we take to justifying this rule for assessing total support, we are led to the following expanded form of LP:
+In fact, this is what A. F. Edwards does, at least in the special case of independent evidence, in his development of the likelihood framework.13 Viewed from this perspective, Equation (3) is implicit in LL.